iceiix/stevenarella/README.md

-Thanks to [@thinkofname](https://github.com/thinkofname/) for the original [Steven (Rust)](https://github.com/thinkofname/steven), which Stevenarella is an updated version of.
+Thanks to [@thinkofname](https://github.com/thinkofname/) for the original [Steven (Rust)](https://github.com/thinkofname/steven), which Stevenarella is an updated and enhanced version of.

 ## Downloads

-Windows users can download pre-compiled builds from here: https://ci.appveyor.com/project/iceiix/steven (Select your platform, Click the artifacts tab and download Steven.zip)
+Windows users can download pre-compiled builds from here: https://ci.appveyor.com/project/iceiix/stevenarella (Select your platform, Click the artifacts tab and download Steven.zip)

 The Visual Studio 2017 Redistributable is required to run these builds.